Lucasplaygaemes/a2/index.md

 - **Combined Autocompletion:** Pressing `Tab` provides a unified list of suggestions from both the LSP and local words in the buffer.
 - **Macros:** Record and play back sequences of commands (`q` and `@`) to automate repetitive tasks.
 - **Advanced Search & Replace:** A powerful `:s` command to perform targeted text substitutions.
+- **Theming:** Customize the editor's appearance with simple `.theme` files.
+Several themes like Solarized, Monokai, and Dracula are included.

 ## Installation